-President Trump Commutes Sentence Of Grandmother Serving Life In Prison
+Trump Commutes Sentence Of Woman Serving Life For Non-Violent Drug Offense

 Updated at 1:30 p.m.
 ET.